 The CII is the world’s largest professional body for insurance and financial planning.
 We currently have more than 125,000 members around the world who help customers secure their businesses and financial futures.
 We know just about all there is to know about our sectors – we’ve been around as a chartered body for more than 100 years.

-We have two professional qualification frameworks – one for insurance and one for financial services, which includes mortgage advice, paraplanning and financial planning.
+We have two professional qualification frameworks – one for insurance and one for financial services.
+To practise in the insurance profession the pursued qualification is the Advanced Diploma in Insurance.
+Achievement of the qualification assures employers and the public that insurers are working to professional standards, thereby building public trust, for Financial services covering mortgage advice, paraplanning, and financial planning.
 The brand that we use for financial planning is the Personal Finance Society.

 The key licence to practise qualification is the Diploma in Regulated Financial Planning – you need this if you want to deliver client-facing financial advice.
 Other qualifications are optional but look for the companies which offer professional qualifications within their graduate schemes.

 Most graduate schemes in insurance have support towards the Advanced Diploma in Insurance (ACII) included in it.
 It will take you around three years to complete this globally-recognised qualification.

 Most graduate schemes in insurance have support towards the Advanced Diploma in Insurance (ACII) included in it

 There are fewer structured graduate schemes in financial planning companies but these will typically include support towards the Diploma in Regulated Financial Planning (Dip PFS) since this is the qualification you need to give client-facing advice.